-From BT8 to BT9 it’s 6.4 kilometers (and then a final 11.6 kilometers to reach the eastern end of the Boreal Trail) but most of that distance is after the beaver dam.
+From BT8 to BT9 it’s 6.4 kilometres (and then a final 11.6 kilometres to reach the eastern end of the Boreal Trail) but most of that distance is after the beaver dam.
 I didn’t take a picture of it but be assured it would be a very tricky, dangerous crossing with a fully loaded pack (and even without one) to get across the river.

 Fortunately, there is the option to hike the rest of the Mustus Peitahigan loop.
 You can make that decision at the intersection with the short spur trail to the beaver dam.